 The Darjeeling Himalayan Railway is a UNESCO World Heritage Site © Rene Drouyer/Hemera/Thinkstock

 For visitors with a taste for the outdoors but less interested in trekking, there are still a number of choices when deciding what to do in Darjeeling.
 One of the city’s most popular attractions is the Toy Train, nicknamed for its diminutive size, though formally known as the Darjeeling Himalayan Railway.
 This is no model: visitors can journey on the train, a UNESCO World Heritage site, through the region’s spectacular elevations.
-Those interested in wildlife can pair these explorations with a trip to the Snow Leopard Breeding Centre at the Darjeeling Zoo, where these endangered, beautiful animals are raised in captivity.
+Those interested in wildlife can pair these explorations with a trip to the Snow Leopard Breeding Center at the Darjeeling Zoo, where these endangered, beautiful animals are raised in captivity.

 The colorful Ghoom Monastery is famous for its Maitreya Buddha statue © Adam Jones

 Several other beautiful landmarks factor into a beginner’s Darjeeling guide.
 Darjeeling’s Japanese Peace Pagoda is a gleaming white construction, unveiled in the 1990s; dedicated to the cultivation of peace, it’s welcoming to visitors of all backgrounds.
 The hill station is also home to a number of more traditional Buddhist monasteries, of which the colorful Ghoom Monastery is a particular highlight.
 Built in 1850, it houses a large, striking Maitreya Buddha statue.

 Whether you’re planning a brief stop-off in Darjeeling after visiting nearby Kolkata or are eager to immerse yourself in the hill station’s wild surroundings, a number of fine hotels will ensure that luxury is the order of the day.
 The Mayfair Darjeeling looks over the region’s verdant hills, and offers guests a number of options, ranging from elegant suites to independent cottages.
 Within Darjeeling, the Windamere Hotel is another exceptional choice.
-Situated on Darjeeling’s Observatory Hill, it lets visitors take in views of neighbouring Sikkim, Tibet, Bhutan, and Nepal: all crowned with visions of the Himalayas.
+Situated on Darjeeling’s Observatory Hill, it lets visitors take in views of neighboring Sikkim, Tibet, Bhutan, and Nepal: all crowned with visions of the Himalayas.